Understanding Hippo’s valuation in a post-Lemonade IPO world – TechCrunch

 Hippo offers homeowners’ insurance, which Lemonade also offers, though the latter has a historical focus on renters’ insurance.
 Regardless, the firms are sufficiently related to warrant comparison.

 TechCrunch spoke with Wand about his round, learning that it was raised during COVID-19, which meant that some VCs were effectively offline, or tending to their own portfolio companies.
-Still, after fundraising over Zoom, Hippo and Wand aligned terms, investors and valuation in a way that it felt made the sense and put the capital together.
+Still, after fundraising over Zoom, Hippo and Wand aligned terms, investors and valuation in a way that it felt made sense and put the capital together.